Von Willebrand disease: Treatment

 For patients with VWD scheduled for surgery and cases of VWD disease complicated by clinically significant hemorrhage, human-derived medium purity factor VIII concentrates, which also contain von Willebrand factors, are available for prophylaxis and treatment.
 Humate P, Alphanate, Wilate and Koate HP are commercially available for prophylaxis and treatment of VWD, and have varying levels of factor VIII.
 Products with higher VWF:RCo/FVIII ratios allow for more frequent dosing of VWF if needed, without the risk of accumulation to supranormal levels of FVIII.
 Recombinant factor VIII products contain insignificant quantity of VWF, so are not clinically useful as standalone therapy for VWD.

 Risks of thrombosis, development of alloantibodies, and allergic reactions including anaphylaxis must be considered when administering these preparations.
 Such risks have emerged as the main concerns in factor replacement therapies as infectious risks have diminished.

-Blood transfusions are given as needed to correct anemia and hypotension secondary to hypovolemia.
-Infusion of platelet concentrates is recommended for correction of hemorrhage associated with platelet-type VWD.
+Blood transfusions are given as needed to correct anemia and hypotension secondary to hypovolemia in cases of severe bleeding.
+Infusion of platelet concentrates may also be used in emergency situations as platelet concentrates contain vWF.

 Vonicog alfa is a recombinant von Willebrand factor that was approved for use in the United States in December 2015, and for use in the European Union in August 2018.
 If baseline factor VIII activity is >40%, rVWF may be administered as a standalone product when immediate response is needed, but if Factor VIII activity is <40% and immediate response is needed, rVWF must be administered in conjunction with FVIII replacement therapy.